 Screenshot of the digital workshop's interface conducted on Miro with our Stakeholders from the Swedish public health agency, RISE, Strama and Malmö University.

 This project especially aimed to challenge power-relations underlying expertise and therefore the capacity of citizens to feel confident about their knowledge for expressing their opinion on a complex topic.
 We also aimed to place non-humans as citizens in this project, by giving them the status of stakeholders in our project, but also by researching ways of making non-humans heard in a policy-making process driven by citizens.

 More theoretical details can be found in this paper we wrote for the NORDES21 conference.

 The platform was initially thought as a game.
 This a a first prototype of a board on which we play-tested different versions of the policy-making experience.
 The challenge was to get the players to get enough understanding of AMR, without giving too much information at once.
-The game was collective, this is when the idea came that the resistant bacteria would be an independant enemy that the players would have to fight against by collaborating together.
+The game was collaborative, this is when the idea came that the resistant bacteria would be an independant enemy that the players would have to fight against by collaborating together.